jbzdak/ansible-dupliacy/README.md

-Role Name
+ansible-duplicacy
 =========

-Simple role that installs duplicacy and installs backups in CRON as many folders as necessary.
+Ansible role that installs duplicacy and sets cron scheduled backups for as many folders as necessary.

 Role Variables
 --------------